13 Resources to Help Insurers Navigate COVID-19Last updated: May 31, 2023 | 6 min read

 Claims frequency is slowing dramatically for P/C carriers due to the COVID-19 pandemic.
 Fewer people are driving, fewer people are working, and many businesses have been shuttered.
 In normal times, claims organizations are firing on all cylinders to keep pace with volume and complexity.
 During this slowdown, claims departments have an opportunity to invest resources in innovations that drive operational efficiencies to prepare for future challenges and assist with the current market downturn.

-It is never more important for information technology to work for us than when we’re dealing with a crisis that impacts our companies and the overall economy.
+It is crucial for information technology to work for us when we’re dealing with a crisis, especially one that impacts our companies and the overall economy.
 It is of strategic importance that we ensure our information technology is supporting the entirety of the organization and its ability to communicate.

 If you haven’t already, you’ll quickly notice communication is fundamental to maintaining productivity with remote teams.
 Excellent internal communications lead to higher rates of efficiency, faster response times, and reduced stress for team members.
-But making the move to remote work introduces new challenges – communication methods are limited, collaboration can be difficult, and it’s easy to misinterpret written words.
+But moving to remote work introduces new challenges – communication methods are limited, collaboration can be difficult, and it’s easy to misinterpret written words.

 Insurance product creation is typically based on historical data – the rearview mirror view.
 It always has been, and there is value in doing so.
 Past trends are likely to be repeated, and coverages and rating need to reflect that.
 And insurance departments require years of historical data to approve changes.
 Yet, there is a fundamental change afoot that cannot be ignored.
 COVID-19 has shown that the past is no longer the only predictor of future outcomes.
 And there are tools available to help with this.